 Have a Look at this page or inspect it using developer tools to learn about my work.
 Afterwards you might want to hire me.

 Please note that I am currently bound in a full-time project until july 2018.
-Currently I am available for consulting only.
+I have a time slot for small projects available from end of march until end of april.

 Responsive is not enough